formly-js/angular-formly/CONTRIBUTING.md

 Please do the following:
 * Follow the existing styles (we have an `.editorconfig` file)
-* Document your changes in the README
+* Document your changes in the README (try to follow the convention you see in the rest of the file)
-* Create an example that demonstrates your changes so people can see how your changes work
+* Create an example for the website that demonstrates your changes so people can see how your changes work

 ### Development

 1. `git checkout master`
 	1. run `npm install`
-	2. change your directory to the demo and test your code using `npm run start` which runs webpack and hosts the app locally at `http://localhost:8080`
+	2. change your directory to the demo and test your code using `npm start` which runs webpack and hosts the app locally at `http://localhost:8080`
 	3. Write your code in ES6 goodness :-)
-	5. run `npm run build` in both the root directory *and* the demo directory
 	4. commit your changes
 2. update `README.md`, `CHANGELOG.md`, and do any other final polishing to prepare for publishing
-	1. git commit changes
+	1. commit changes

-*Note:* There's a symlink for `dist` in the `demo` folders.
-Just FYI...
+*Note:* Please don't commit any changes to the `dist/` directory.
+This is only committed for releases.

 *Another Note:* Due to some inconsistencies with angular versions, always use `require('angular-fix')` rather than simply `require('angular')`

-### npm scripts

-There are actually two `package.json` files.
-One for the library and one for the demo.
-There are also two webpack configs for each of these (one for dev config and the other for the uglifying).
-Running `npm run build` in both folders will run webpack with each of those configs.

-In the demo, you can run `npm run start` to start the development server.

-### Grunt target

-* `grunt deploy`: Publishes the demo to gh-pages (note, pretty sure you have to be a collaborator on the repo to run this, so don't bother :-)).

 ### What do you need help with?